 The Corporation has a defined contribution profit sharing plan, The Tennessee Energy Acquisition Corporation Excess Revenue 401(a) Plan, for eligible employees who have reached age 21 and completed one year of service prior to the semiannual sign up date.
-The plan is noncontributory in that employees make no contribution to the plan.
-The Corporation's contributions to the plan are made at the discretion of the Board of Directors.
+The Plan is noncontributory in that employees make no contribution to the Plan.

+The Corporation's contributions to the Plan are made at the discretion of the Board of Directors.
 Plan provisions and contribution requirements are established and may be amended by the Board of Directors.
-As of March 31, 2017 and 2016, there were five plan members.
-The vesting terms of the plan are: 6 Year Graded: 0 - 1 year - 0-%; 2 years - 20%; 3 years - 40%; 4 years - 60%; 5 years - 80%; 6 years - 100%.
+As of March 31, 2018 and 2017, there were five plan members.
+The vesting terms of the Plan are: 6 Year Graded: 0 - 1 year - 0%; 2 years - 20%; 3 years - 40%; 4 years - 60%; 5 years - 80%; 6 years - 100%.
 Regardless of the vesting schedule, a participant will become fully vested upon death or total and permanent disability.
 Forfeitures will be allocated to all participants eligible to share in the allocations of employer contributions in the same proportion that each participant's compensation for the plan year bears to the compensation of all participants for such year.

-There were no forfeitures for the years ending March 31, 2017 and 2016.
-The Corporation's contributions to the plan are included in general and administrative expense in the accompanying statements of revenues and expenses and changes in net position and also in other accrued expense as an outstanding liability in the accompanying balance sheets and amounted to \$69,281 and \$65,791 during the years ending March 31, 2017 and 2016, respectively.
+The Corporation's contributions to the Plan are included in general and administrative expense in the accompanying statements of revenues, expenses, and changes in net position and also in other accrued expense as an outstanding liability in the accompanying balance sheets and amounted to \$72,535 and \$69,281 during the years ending March 31, 2018 and 2017, respectively.
+There were no forfeitures for the years ending March 31, 2018 and 2017.

-The Corporation has a deferred compensation plan created in accordance with Section 457 of the Internal Revenue Code (Section 457) which allows plan participants to defer and contribute to the plan, through the Corporation, a specified portion of their salary until future years.
+The Corporation also has a deferred compensation plan created in accordance with Section 457 of the Internal Revenue Code (Section 457) which allows plan participants to defer and contribute to the plan, through the Corporation, a specified portion of their salary until future years.
 Plan participants' contributions are subject to limitations outlined within Section 457.
-Under the terms of the plan, the Corporation may contribute to the plan on behalf of the participants; however, no contributions were made by the Corporation during the years ended March 31, 2017 and 2016.
+Under the terms of the plan, the Corporation may contribute to the plan on behalf of the participants; however, no contributions were made by the Corporation during the years ended March 31, 2018 and 2017.
 The assets of the plan, including all deferred amounts, property, and rights purchased with deferred amounts and all income attributable to such deferred amounts, property, or rights are held in trust for the exclusive benefit of the plan participants, thus, the assets and liabilities of the plan are not reflected in the Corporation's balance sheets.